econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 ## Step 2 (Optional): TradingView Set Up

-> NOTE: Skip this part if you do not want to show the trading chart or have no access rights to the TradingView repository
+> NOTE: Skip this part if you do not want to show the trading chart or have no access rights to the TradingView repository.
 >

-> NOTE: You will not be able to deploy the app on Vercel without the TradingView submodule
+> NOTE: You will not be able to deploy the app on Vercel without the TradingView submodule.
 >

 The [TradingView](https://github.com/tradingview/charting_library) repository is the submodule of this repository which is used for displaying the trading chart of a specific martket and initialized at `src/frontend/public/static`.